vergerjb/batis/README.md

 # batis
-Golang project for adapting usb stick for programing
+Golang project for adapting usb stick for portable programming